Shivam-8200/connect--4--game/README.md

 - ⚙️ HTML5
 - 🎨 CSS3
-- 🧠 JavaScript (Vanilla JS)
+- 🧠 JavaScript (Vanilla)

 ---

 ## ✨ Features

-- 👨‍💻 Two-player local gameplay
+- 🧑‍🤝‍🧑 Two-player mode (local)
-- 🧠 Win condition logic (horizontal, vertical, diagonal)
+- 📏 Grid-based board logic
-- 📉 Draw detection
+- ✅ Win and draw detection
-- 🔄 Reset game functionality
+- ♻️ Reset/restart functionality
-- 🎨 Interactive UI with hover effects
+- 🖱️ Click-based interactivity
+- 📱 Responsive and lightweight

 ---

 ## 🎮 How to Play

-1. Open the game in your browser.
-2. Players alternate turns dropping discs into columns.
-3. First player to connect **4 discs** in a line wins.
+1. Click on any column to drop your colored disc.
+2. Players take turns until one connects **4 in a row** — horizontally, vertically, or diagonally.
-4. If the board is full and no player has won, it’s a draw.
+3. If the board fills without a winner, it’s a **draw**.
-5. Click **Restart** to play again.
+4. Use the **Restart** button to play again.

 ---

 ## 🖼️ Screenshots

-> _You can add screenshots of the game board here if available._
+> _Add game screenshots here to showcase gameplay visually._

 ---